 If your family is anything like mine, you’re feeding mouthfuls of picky eaters.
 One way I combat this is by creating a weekly calendar and letting the kids take turns in picking what they want to eat (within reason, of course).

 But for snacks or lunches, it’s a great way to make sure everyone is eating what they like and also avoid falling into a meal prep rut.
+The last thing I want is them coming home with their lunchbox still full of uneaten food!

 Need more family meal prep tips?
 Subscribe to City Girl Gone Mom on YouTube!